Licensing Info: Registered Psychologist with the College of Alberta Psychologists #5454

 In couples therapy, the environment remains accepting and non-judgmental, but the focus is on the relationship and the interactions between you and your partner in the session.
 I engage in more teaching, offer feedback on the communication and patterns I observe between partners, and provide “homework” so clients can practice these skills on their own.

 In supporting clients in creating a more fulfilling life that works for them, I believe in using an integrative approach, as some therapy models feel like a better fit for clients than others.
 Using approaches such as acceptance and commitment therapy, cognitive-behavior therapy, and solution-focused therapy, I help clients become more comfortable with their emotions rather than pushing down or avoiding feelings, increasing skills to notice and change unhelpful thinking patterns, and identifying client strengths and helping people access solutions that work for them.
 I support clients in noticing their inner dialogue, which is frequently critical and harsh, and in learning skills, such as self-compassion and mindfulness, to respond to themselves with kindness when they are struggling.

 I also use the Smart but Scattered approach to help people improve their executive skills.
 If you struggle with daily tasks such as staying organized, time management, procrastination, and remembering important information, I can help you to understand what your strengths and weaknesses are and to develop strategies to be more successful in your work, relationships, and personal goals.
-If you are a parent, learning about executive functioning can be especially helping in providing greater insight into why your children are having difficulties in school and at home.
+If you are a parent, learning about executive skills can be especially helping in providing greater insight into why your children are having difficulties in school and at home.